Online M.A. Degree

 Ideal candidates for the M.A. include individuals who have experience in the arts or arts management and have the desire to supplement this experience with more in-depth training in the form of an advanced business and nonprofit arts-focused degree.
 These include persons who have graduated with a bachelor's degree in Arts Administration or a related field and professionals with experience in the arts or arts management.

 UK offers its M.A. in Arts Administration as a completely online program.
-Students are accepted for both the fall and spring semesters.
+Students are accepted for the fall, spring, and summer semesters.
 This provides several benefits to UK graduate students:

 - Time and location - There is no residency requirement.
 The program is designed for students to have equal access no matter where they are located.
 There is no advantage to living close to campus unless a student has a personal preference.
 We have had students come to campus to meet faculty in person but it is certainly not necessary.
 The majority of our students are out-of-state.

 - Affordability - All students accepted into the Arts Administration M.A. program pay the in-state tuition rate regardless of residential location.
 Additionally, there are a number of financial aid options available to students who meet the requirements.

 - Quality instruction - Students who attend online classes will receive the same quality instruction as those who would attend class on-campus.
 The Arts Administration Program has dedicated considerable time and effort to insuring that our online courses are functional and understandable to both the student and instructor, regularly updated and aesthetically pleasing.